duereg/manager-readme/README.md

  - Ensure we have the right people working on the right projects

 ### My Responsibilities to the Company
- - Work with other managers to come up with long-term vision for the team
+ - Work with other managers to come up with a long-term vision for the team
  - Responsible for the long term health of all products in this area
  - Represent our team to the rest of the organization
  - Manage cross project priorities